-Do you know what is the difference between commentary and journalism?
+Do you know what is the difference between commentary vs journalism?

 Commentary vs Journalism What is the Difference?

 Well Perceptive Readers, here are some answers.

 Journalism reports on events with the focus on providing information and facts.

 For example, when are the farmers bringing their crops to the market?
 When a journalist decides to report on the farmer(s) life in a geographic location, like the positive and hardships they experience; people expect facts.
 This does not mean such reports are without the journalist personality; yet, they need to be experienced with discernment on when to express a lively personification of events and when to stick with a professional and clear tone on the report.

 For example, to use farmers again, which of these two events could a journalist let his or her hair down; so to speak?

 ◆ What are the crops from the bountiful harvest can we expect this year?